-Approximately 78% of the Company's sales in 1996 was to the Government, primarily to agencies of the DoD, or through subcontracts with other Government contractors.
-Beginning in the mid-1980s, the defense industry in general was negatively impacted by the reduction of threats from the former Soviet Union and eastern European countries and, more recently, by competing demands upon the federal budget.
-The decline in the U.S. defense budget since the mid-1980s has resulted in program delays, cancellations and scope reduction for defense contracts in general.
-Continuation of these events may or may not have an effect on the Businesses' programs; however, in the event that Government expenditures for products of the type manufactured by the Businesses are reduced, and not offset by greater commercial sales or other new programs or products, or acquisitions, there may be a reduction in the volume of contracts or subcontracts awarded to the Businesses.
+The decline in the U.S. defense budget since the mid 1980s has resulted in program delays, cancellations and scope reduction for defense contracts in general.
+These events may or may not have an effect on the Company's programs; however, in the event that U.S. Government expenditures for products of the type manufactured by the Company are reduced, and not offset by greater commercial sales or other new programs or products, or acquisitions, there may be a reduction in the volume of contracts or subcontracts awarded to the Company.

-In response to the decline in the defense budget, the DoD has focused its resources on enhancing its military readiness, joint operations and multiple mission capabilities and on incorporating advance electronics to improve performance, reduce operating costs and extend life expectancy of its existing and future platforms.
+In response to the decline in the defense budget, the DoD has focused its resources on enhancing its military readiness, joint operations and multiple mission capabilities and on incorporating advanced electronics to improve performance, reduce operating costs and extend life expectancy of its existing and future platforms.
 The emphasis on system interoperability, force multipliers and providing battlefield commanders with real-time data is increasing the electronics content of nearly all of the major military procurement and research programs.
 As a result, the DoD's budget for communications and defense electronics is expected to grow.
-According to Federal Sources, an independent private consulting group, the U.S. defense budget for C3I is projected to increase at a compound annual growth rate of 5.8% through 2002.
-L-3's ability to benefit from this growth is enhanced by its substantial position in the markets for secure communication systems, antenna systems, display systems, microwave components and other related areas.
+According to Federal Sources, an independent private consulting group, the U.S. defense budget for command, control, communications and intelligence ("C3I") is projected to increase at a compound annual growth rate of 5.8% through 2002.
+Management believes that L-3 will benefit from this growth due to its substantial position in the markets for secure communication systems, antenna systems, display systems, microwave components and other related areas.